This factsheet was updated in November 2023.

 The Bill will establish a tiered model, linked to the activity that takes place at a premise or event and its capacity:

-Standard tier – ahead of introducing the Bill to Parliament, the Government will launch a consultation on the standard tier.
-This will make sure the Bill strikes the right balance between public protection and avoiding undue burdens on smaller premises.
+Standard Tier – ahead of introducing the Bill in Parliament, the Government launched a consultation on the Standard Tier to ensure the Bill’s measures strike the right balance between public protection and avoiding undue burdens on smaller premises.
+This follows concerns raised about the implications of the Standard Tier through the pre-legislative scrutiny of the draft Bill last year.

-Why is the government consulting on the standard tier?
+Why did the government consult on the Standard Tier?

 The Government wants to ensure businesses and venues can deliver what is required of them rather than imposing conditions upon them that they will struggle to meet.
 This will mean the law stands the test of time, and be accessible, proportionate and deliverable for smaller premises.